Phyllis Yoshida - Deputy Assistant Secretary for Asia and the Americas

-Dr. Phyllis Yoshida is the Deputy Assistant Secretary for Asia, Europe and the Americas in the Office of International Affairs at the U.S. Department of Energy (DOE).
+Dr. Phyllis Yoshida is the Deputy Assistant Secretary for Asia and the Americas in the Office of International Affairs at the U.S. Department of Energy (DOE).
 She is responsible for implementing Administration policy for and supports the development of international cooperation on science and technology issues and energy policy issues.
 The Office conducts studies and projects that serve the strategic corporate interests of the Department.
 This work includes analysis and recommendations on international departmental research and development (R&D) policies and investment priorities, management structure and communications strategies.
 The Office also works closely with the Department's program offices to guide and coordinate their individual research, development, deployment and international collaboration strategies.

 Previously Dr. Yoshida served as the DOE Director of the FreedomCAR and Fuel Partnership.
 The FreedomCAR and Fuel Partnership is a government-industry cooperative research partnership to examine and advance the pre-competitive, high-risk research needed to achieve petroleum-free, emission-free personal transportation.